ctsit/linear_data_entry_workflow/README.md

 # Linear Data Entry Workflow

 This module forces a linear data entry workflow across REDCap forms and events.
 The linear workflow is enforced by removing access to any form which does not immediately follow the last completed form.
-In this way, if a user has not filled out the first form, they cannot proceed to the second (or and subsequent) form.
+In this way, if a user has not filled out the first form, he cannot proceed to the second (or/and subsequent) form.
 This module can be configured at the project level to exclude some forms from these rules.

 ## Prerequisites